joelparkerhenderson/demo-rust-cursive/README.md

 ## Themes

 * [Theme & Palette & BorderStyle](examples/theme_and_palette_and_border_style.rs):
-  Theme settings with shadow, BorderStyle borders, and Palette colors.
+  Theme settings Palette colors, BorderStyle borders, and shadow flag.

 * [Theme & Palette with Green on Black](examples/theme_and_palette_with_green_on_black.rs):
   Theme settings with green foreground colors on black background colors.

 * [Theme & Palette with TerminalDefault](examples/theme_and_palette_with_terminal_default.rs):
-  Theme palette customized with terminal default colors.
+  Theme settings customized with terminal default colors.

 * [Add fullscreen layer](examples/add_fullscreen_layer.rs):
   Add a fullscreen layer i.e. a view with zero margin and zero padding.